rutgerhrm/digiscan/README.md

    ./setup.sh
    ```

-3. Change the file paths to the config file and/or testssl.sh defined in `check_uwa05.py` and `check_upw03.py`
+3. Change the file paths to the config file, external tools and output directory defined in the check modules!

 4. Open Burp Suite and navigate to the Extender tab.